Our plan is to build an urban neighborhood ballpark at Howard Terminal. The site for the new ballpark is located next to Jack London Square.

 Our vision goes beyond a ballpark.
 We also plan to pursue a second project to redevelop the Coliseum site.
 To learn more about our two-site project plan click here.

-We feel strongly about building a ballpark that is ultimately integrated into a vibrant, urban environment, and this is our goal for a ballpark at Howard Terminal.
+We feel strongly about building a ballpark that is ultimately integrated into a vibrant, urban environment, and this is our goal for a Howard Terminal ballpark at Jack London Square.
 This neighborhood will feature housing, including affordable housing, open space, parks, businesses, and entertainment that connects Jack London Square, downtown Oakland, and West Oakland.

 This decision follows more than a year of extensive technical analysis and dialogue with 100 public officials, 80+ community-based organizations, and 500 members of the Oakland community.